jdhitsolutions/PSWorkItem/docs/Get-PSWorkItem.md

 ### -Name

-The name of the work item.
+The name of the PSWorkItem.
-Wilcards are supported.
+Wildcards are supported.

 ```yaml
 Type: String